ElixirTeSS/TeSS/README.md

 ### Ruby and RVM

 It is typically recommended to install Ruby with RVM.
 With RVM, you can specify the version of Ruby you want installed, plus a whole lot more (e.g. gemsets).
-Installation instructions are <a href="http://rvm.io/rvm/install/">available online</a>.
+Full installation instructions are [available online](http://rvm.io/rvm/install/).

-TeSS was developed using Ruby 2.2 and we recommend using version 2.2 or higher:
+TeSS was developed using Ruby 2.2 and we recommend using version 2.2 or higher.
+To install it and quickly set up a gemset 'tess', you can do something like the following:

  * `rvm install ruby-2.2-head`
- * `rvm use --create ruby-2.2-head@tessdbs`
+ * `rvm use --create ruby-2.2-head@tess`

 ### Bundler
  "Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed."